HaraldoAlbergaria/flickr-tasks/README.md

    - **_process-photos.py_**: Process photos in a photostream to do an action according to specified rules. e.g: Add tags to photos for views, favorites and comments counts.

 ### [**_best_lens/_**](https://github.com/HaraldoFilho/FlickrTasks/tree/master/best_lens)
-   - **_find-best-lens.py_**: Given a list of lenses, finds the best (more useful) one according to the current photos on the user's photostream.
+   - **_find-best-lens.py_**: Given a list of lenses, finds the best (more useful) one according to the current photos on the user's photostream or a given photoset.
 For each lens, the script counts how many photos were taken with a focal length covered by the lens and selects the one with the highest score.
 Can be used, for example, when buying a new lens, to decide from some options the one that will probably be used the most times.
+Or, you can use it to decide which lenses carry with you in a trip, based on a photoset with photos taken in a similar past trip (nature, city...).

 ### [**_check_exif/_**](https://github.com/HaraldoFilho/FlickrTasks/tree/master/check_exif)
    - **_check_exif.py_**: Checks for missing exif information on photos of a photostream.
 When the script is run, if there are photos with missing exif information, the photoset 'Missing Exif' will be automatically created, and they will be added to it.
 Also, an e-mail will be sent with the link for the photoset.